-The National Data Assets initiative enables the ARDC, through strategic partnerships, to establish a portfolio of national scale data assets that support leading-edge research.
+The ARDC is driving a national initiative to develop a portfolio of national-scale data assets that support leading-edge research.

 Health Studies Australian National Data Asset